 This type of training is not without its drawbacks.
 Off-site instruction, for instance, requires a loss of productivity while employees take the course.
 In addition to the cost of the course itself, you have to pay for your employees’ travel, food, and accommodation costs.

-In-person private group training (previously known as on-site training) relieves you of travel expenses and increases productivity lost during travel.
+In-person private group training at your site relieves you of travel expenses and increases productivity lost during travel.
 In-person private group courses can be challenging to schedule so all employees who need the training can attend, especially if employees' are involved in mission-critical tasks.

 As of 2020, instructor-led training can be complicated by the need to social distance.
 A classroom, especially a crowded classroom, can make social distancing difficult, potentially endangering the health of both your employees and the instructor.